 One way to create harmony is by making sure your Qi is balanced.
 “Qi,” or “Chi,” means life energy and it stands for the energy in all things.

 Your Qi provides the energy for important bodily functions like your digestion, metabolism, and overall strength.
-It is also represented in other physical aspects of energy like your phone, sunlight, and electricity.
-But other aspects like your thoughts and emotions are also powered by your Qi.
+It is also represented in all other physical aspects of energy like sunlight, plants, animals, and electricity.
+Including other facets like your thoughts and emotions are also powered by your Qi.
+Everything in the entire universe is made up of Qi - the invisible source of life energy.

 Causes of Qi Deficiency